AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/save-projects.md

 Projects in Analysis Workspace are automatically saved every 2 minutes.

 You can also manually save projects.
-Additional options are available when you manually save a project.
+Additional options such as adding tags or notes are available when you manually save a project.

 ## Save projects manually {#Save}